Brett-Tanner/Journal/Apr_23.md

 - [] Requests/Bugfixes
   - [] Sort out the invoice change formatting on event children so HTML tags are removed but newlines aren't
-  - [] 2nd row of headers for days on event children sticks too far up, it overlaps first header row

 #### What I learned